microsoft/FluidFramework/.changeset/olive-areas-bow.md

 This has been fixed for all cases except implicitly constructing an ArrayNode form an `Iterable` that is actually a `Map`, and implicitly constructing a MapNode from an `Iterable` that is actually an `Array`.
 These cases may be fixed in the future, but require additional work to ensure unions of array nodes and map nodes work correctly.

+Additionally MapNodes can now be constructed from `Iterator<readonly [string, content]>` where previously the inner arrays had to be mutable.